primasio/primas-api-doc/README.md

 APIs are served using standard RESTful methods with HTTPS.
 For posting, both JSON and Form-Data are supported for request body.
 Data sent from Primas Node is always in JSON format.

+To post data in JSON format, set `Content-Type` to `application/json` in http header.
+To post using Form-Data, set `Content-Type` to `application/x-www-form-urlencoded` or `multipart-formdata` to upload images.

 API should be prefixed with API version.
 For example, when trying to get the metadata for an article.
 We should call: